AnthonyMastrean/rubygems-archive/README.md

     msi.new_product_code!

-Those are all the properties that we let you change right now.
+Those are all the [properties][2] that we let you change right now.
 All together, again...

     require 'installshield'